pieterjandesmedt/vite-et-reves/content/captains-log/2019-12-07-bye-europe-hello-africa.md

 image: "IMG_8182.jpg"
 author: "Pieter Jan"
 gpx: "Navionics_archive_export 46.gpx"
-summary: "We cross the strait of Gibraltar and arrive in one piece in Tangier."
+summary: "Vite & Rêves crosses the strait of Gibraltar and arrives in one piece in Tangier."
 ---

 `From: Marbella, Spain`<br/>